il721/EasyBack/README.md

 # EasyBack

 Some very simple Buck Up utilitly with GUI on PySide6.
-To learn how to work with the file system, Windows registry and PyQT6 in
+To help me understand how to work with the file system, Windows registry and PyQT6 in
 Python.

 First look for some elements of interface.